dvdsantamaria/doopux/solutions/comprehensive-digital-marketing.md

 **Want marketing that works with your business — not just for it?**

 Let’s build a presence your customers will remember.

+---

+### Frequently asked questions

+**How do you decide which marketing channels to prioritize?**
+We audit your existing presence, study audience behavior, and align channels with your goals and resources.
+The plan focuses on the mix that can be executed consistently and measured.

+**Do you require a minimum engagement length?**
+Yes.
+We recommend a three-month minimum so we can build momentum, collect data, and iterate campaigns with enough signal to prove ROI.

+**How do you report on marketing performance?**
+You receive dashboards and narrative summaries every 30 days covering reach, engagement, leads, revenue attribution, and next steps so stakeholders know exactly what is working.